 VBS is a weeklong curriculum for the children of the Waxhaw community.
-It provides age appropriate marterial to teach children about the stories of Jesus and His love for them.
+It provides age appropriate material to teach children about the stories of Jesus and His love for them.

 Wherever you are in your spiritual journey, there is a class or program at Saint Margaret’s that speaks to you.
 We offer a variety of weekly classes to engage children, youth and adults.
 Please visit our Christian Formation page to learn more.

 Appropriate for major life events, this ministry reaches out to those who need a reminder that whatever they are going through, their parish family is there to help them and to pray for them.

-This is a group of Saint Margaret's that provides meals for those who have just had surgery, for those with a new child, or for parishioners who need some meals during major live events.
+This is a group of Saint Margaret’s volunteers that provides meals for those who have just had surgery or for parishioners who need some meals during major life events.

 The Guild of St. Gabriel is a group at Saint Margaret’s aimed at bringing Christian fellowship to those parishioners who cannot get to church.
 If you would like more information on becoming a visitor, or if you know of someone who would benefit from a visit, please contact the church.